-As already stated above, if you fail to provide the consumer with the information on the right of withdrawal, this right gets extended for an additional period of time of up to one year.
-Moreover, the trader's failure to comply with any of the rules related to the right of withdrawal will represent a breach of the national rules transposing the Consumer Rights Directive for which Member States have to put in place deterrent penalties12.
+As already stated above, if you fail to provide the consumer with the information on the right of withdrawal, this right is extended for an additional period of time of up to one year.

+Moreover, the trader's failure to comply with any of the rules related to the right of violates the national rules transposing the Consumer Rights Directive for which Member States have to put in place deterrent penalties.